-The CRAAP and Gut Tests evaluate the quality and relevance of any information you are considering for your research assignment.
-Keep these tests in mind when considering the inclusion of any source - whether print, online or other media - in your assignment.
+Use your RADARThe RADAR Framework is a tool to help you remember the criteria used to evaluate the quality, credibility, and relevance of any source of information.
+Keep these principles in mind when considering the inclusion of any source - whether print, online or other media - in your assignment.

-- Consider your audience and compare with a variety of sources.
+- Consider your audience and compare the information source with a variety of sources

-- The source (author, publisher, sponsor) of the information.
+Authority – Who/what is the source (author, publisher) of the information?

-- Check for contact information and the credentials of the author.
+- Check the credentials or qualifications of the author

 Using "Bad" Information